Does caffeine help with cramps? Caffeine is the most popular drink on the planet. But does caffeine intake cause painful menstrual cramps?

 3.2) Caffeine Effect On Cramping And Breast Tenderness

 Cramping is a frequent symptom that women feel before, after, and during periods.
-Caffeine causes cramps because of its diuretic properties.
-That produces increased urine production and dehydration.
+Caffeine causes cramps because of its diuretic properties that produce increased urine production and dehydration.
 Coffee also contains oils that might irritate the intestines and induce cramps.

 Caffeine has a significant impact on you.
 That is because you keep fluids and salt during your menstrual cycle.
-The fluid is more abundant within the lumps of the breast during menses.
-Also, increase breast soreness.
+The fluid is more abundant within the lumps of the breast during menses and also increases breast soreness.

 4) Drinks to Have During Period Cramps